-For example, the projection over taxi_data in the market concentration query (Listing 2, line 13) is distributive, as applying it locally to inputA, inputB, and inputC produces the same result and leaks no more information than running it under MPC.
+For example, the projection over taxi\data in the market concentration query (Listing 2, line 13) is distributive, as applying it locally to inputA, inputB, and inputC produces the same result and leaks no more information than running it under MPC.
 Consequently, Conclave can push the MPC frontier further down.

 Other operators, however, do not trivially distribute over the inputs of a concat.
-For example, splitting an aggregation that groups a partitioned relation by key and applying it to the original singleton relations requires another, secondary aggregation to produce identical results.
-Conclave inserts such a secondary aggregation when possible.
-(This transformation may have security implications, which we discuss at the end of this section.)
-While the secondary aggregation must remain under MPC, Conclave can pull the local pre-aggregations out of MPC and significantly reduce the MPC's input data size.
+For example, to split an aggregation that groups a partitioned relation by key, Conclave adds perparty aggregations over singleton relations, followed by a secondary aggregation.
+This transformation may have security implications, which we discuss at the end of this section.
+While the secondary aggregation must remain under MPC, Conclave can pull the local preaggregations out of MPC and significantly reduce the MPC's input data size.
 Moreover, Conclave can push the operator clique of concat and the secondary aggregation (which now forms the MPC frontier) past other distributive operators.
-In the market concentration query, Conclave pushes the MPC frontier to right above the market_size relation, at which point the data amount to only few integers per party.
+In the market concentration query, Conclave pushes the MPC frontier to right above the market\size relation (Line 17, Listing 2), at which point the data amount to only few integers per party.